ANALYTICS SOLUTIONS2025-12-31

 In the interest of brevity, this blog post will focus on the use of data analytics at the customer-facing end, but let's not forget that analytics can also be a formidable ally for back-ops.

-For Category 1(a)(enterprises that implemented data analytics before the pandemic), the waning and waxing of customer demand depending on the diseases’ progress, requires an agile and scientific response.
+For Category 1(a) (enterprises that implemented data analytics before the pandemic), the waning and waxing of customer demand, depending on the disease's progress, necessitate an agile, scientific response.
 Businesses must continuously update data points and datasets with revised behavior and sentiment data that will provide real-time insights into customer behavior, customer journey, and buying patterns.

-All your decision-making must be data-optimized, and your teams must know how to exploit this rather “mixed signal”, high volume flow of data.
+All your decision-making must be data-optimized, and your teams must know how to exploit this rather "mixed signal", high-volume flow of data.

 True that because we live in unusual times it requires unusual responses.
 But even atypical responses need to be backed by data analytics.

-With almost the entire world in lockdown, online is the only channel available for advertising, marketing, and sales.
-Till the pandemic lasts.
+With almost the entire world in lockdown, online is the only channel available for advertising, marketing, and sales till the pandemic lasts.